 Have the exact change

-Though the machine on Wednesday wouldn’t take the new £1 coins, the small print on the sign showed I wouldn’t have got any change anyway.
+Though more and more won’t take coins, the small print for those that do often say you won’t get any change.
 So if you can keep a few 50p and 20ps in your glove compartment (never on show), then it’ll help if you are paying cash.

 Buy a season ticket

 If you’re commuting to work by car most days then hunt around for a car park which offers a season ticket reduction.

 If you have the time and are able to walk, then you should be able to get cheaper parking a little further away from prime locations such as train stations or shopping centers.
 This is especially true if you’re in a big city centre – and if you’re on a trip down to somewhere like London there’s no reason why you can’t park out in Zone 4 or 5, and get the tube into the centre.

 Use Park & Ride